jboss-developer/jboss-eap-quickstarts/template/README.md

  * This quickstart uses Byteman to help demonstrate crash recovery.
 Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.md#byteman)

-If your quickstart requires any other components, you must describe how to configure them here.

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7
 -------------------------

-Does this quickstart require a running server?
+Contributor: Does this quickstart require one or more running servers?
 If so, you must show how to start the server.
 If you start the server in one of the following 3 ways, you can simply copy the instructions in the README file located in the root folder of the quickstart directory:

  * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile